Home](../index.md)

 Single particles are not easily isolated in the quantum domain because they lose their properties as soon as they interact with their surrounding environment.
 However, research groups leaded by S. Haroche and D.J.
 Wineland have independently observed, examined, controlled, and counted individual quantum particles without destroying them.
 They shared a Physics Nobel Prize.
 While S. Haroche controlled and measured trapped photons by sending atoms through a trap formed by a microwave cavity, D.J.
 Wineland trapped electrically charged atoms, or ions, controlling and measuring them with light, or photons.

-12. Bosons or fermions in condensed matter.
+12. Bosons or fermions in condensed matter.¶

-12.1 Boson condensation.
+12.1 Boson condensation.¶

-12.2 Quantum Hall effects.
+12.2 Quantum Hall effects.¶

-12.3 Analysis of learning trajectories.
+12.3 Types of schools and learning trajectories.¶

 Phonons are quantized sound waves that correspond to collective excitations representing quantized modes of vibration in lattices formed by elastic arrangement of atoms or molecules in condensed matter.
 Several condensates can be formed by bosons like pairs of electrons in superconductivity, pair of atoms of He-3 in superfluidity and atoms of alkali gases like rubidium and sodium in Bose-Einstein condensation.
 According to Ginzburg, “superconductivity is the superfluidity of a charged liquid or, equivalently, superfluidity is the superconductivity of a noncharged liquid”.
 Einstein predicted the phenomena of condensation in a paper published in July 1924; nevertheless, the phenomena was experimentally discovered till 1994 by Cornell, Wieman and Ketterle.
 In connection with this prediction, it is worthwhile considering how prescriptive learning and emergent learning were present in Einstein´s life.